vsharathchandra/AI-Healthcare-chatbot/README.md

 # AI-Healthcare-chatbot
-Through a series of questions about symptoms it diagnosis the health condition of patient.
+Through a series of questions about symptoms it diagnosis the health condition of patient. <br />
-Language     : python.
+Language     : python. <br />
-modules used : scikit-learn,pandas,numpy
+modules used : scikit-learn,pandas,numpy <br />
 Model        : Decision Tree